Minimal model of self-organized clusters with phase transitions in ecological communities: The general phase diagram

 In Fig. \ref{fig:criticalPointExamples}, we show some simulation examples for different $z$ and $S$.
-One can check that all the values of $z$ satisfy Eqs. \eqref{eq:zCondition} and \eqref{eq:z-bounds}, and the other abundances satisfy Eq. \eqref{eq:torusMap}.
+One can check that all the values of $z$ satisfy Eqs. \eqref{eq:zCondition} and \eqref{eq:z-bounds}.
 We see that the possible rational values of $z$, hence the possible cluster patterns, indeed depend sensitively on the specific integer $S$.
 Note that while in principle, at $K = 4$ there are solutions with any $z$ (satisfying Eqs. \eqref{eq:zCondition}) in the range $0.4 < z < 1.0$, the solutions in Fig.~\ref{fig:criticalPointExamples}, which are sampled with random initial conditions, all have $z \sim 2/3$.
 This is likely a combination of entropic factors and a biased sampling of solutions with higher total biomass, similar to that observed in \cite{TaylorMultistability}.
-For general $S,K$, the total biomass for a given $z$ is
+From Appendix \ref{sec:alpha1/2analysis}, the total biomass for a given $z$ for general $S,K$ is

 which reaches maximum near (recall that $z$ has to be rational at any finite $S$)

 This matches with the simulation results for $K=4$.